OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 **a.
 Registering for an account**

-You need an account to use some of our services, like personal recommendations and notifications.
+You need an account to use some of our services, like BBC iPlayer, personal recommendations and notifications.

 **b.
 Get your BBC account here.**